luutomas/PythonProject/README.md

 ## References
 [1] Zietz et al.(2008), Determinants of House Prices: A Quantile Regression Approach.
 J Real Estate Finance Econ 37

-# Jan's comments
- - selected Nove Mesto as test dataset
- - adjusted scraping of coordinates for OpenStreetMaps
- - basic histograms and scatters

-# Tasks and Thoughts
- - create separate notebooks for downloader and EDA
- - regression - OLS, quantile, simple equation (possible use of large dummy matrix) [1]
- - variable => distance from center
- - geospatial clusterring => regression within each cluster
- - treating the categorical variables => dummy? ordered?
- - Rethink the process of scraping => get the DF of one link, and then append immediately to the old dataframe created.
- - Check whether the link was already scraped if not, proceed to scraping.
- - Think about the incremental scraping with timestamps